California Secure Choice Retirement Savings Program: What Small Businesses Need to Know

 The California Secure Choice Savings Retirement Program, which went into effect January 1, 2017, develops a portable workplace retirement savings plan for private sector workers whose employers don’t offer a retirement plan.
 The program is run by the state and funded by modest employee contributions, so it offers minimal risk and cost for employers.
 Below is an overview of what small businesses need to know about the program.

-What is the California Secure Choice Savings Plan?
+What is the California Secure Choice Savings Program?

 - Secure Choice is a voluntary workplace retirement savings plan that enables small businesses and employees to make an automatic payroll contribution into a personal IRA retirement account overseen by the California Secure Choice Retirement Savings Investment Board.